MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch4.8" class="n"></a> 4.8 Summary

-_Policy evaluation_ and _policy improvement_ typically refer to the iterative computation of the value functions for a given policy and the improvement of that polucy given the value function of its prior self, respectively.
+_Policy evaluation_ and _policy improvement_ typically refer to the iterative computation of the value functions for a given policy and the improvement of that policy given the value function of its prior self, respectively.

 Combined, these two terms yield _policy iteration_ and _value iteration_ refer to the two most popular DP methods which reliably computer optimal policies and value functions for finite MDPs, given complete knowledge of the MDP.

-Class DP methods operate in sweeps through a state set, performing full backup operation on each state, updating the value of the state based on the values of all weighted possibibilities of the values of successor states.
-These are related to Bellman equationsL there are four primary value funcitons ($v_\pi, v^*, q_\pi, q^*$) corresponding to four Bellman equations and their full backups.
+Class DP methods operate in sweeps through a state set, performing full backup operation on each state, updating the value of the state based on the values of all weighted possibilities of the values of successor states.
+These are related to Bellman equationsL there are four primary value functions ($v_\pi, v^*, q_\pi, q^*$) corresponding to four Bellman equations and their full backups.

-Generalized Policy Iteration is the general idea of two interacting processes revolving around approximate polciies and value functions is that eahc process changes the basis for the other, overall workign towards a convergent, joint solution where eahc, consequently, is optimal.
+Generalized Policy Iteration is the general idea of two interacting processes revolving around approximate policies and value functions is that each process changes the basis for the other, overall working towards a convergent, joint solution where each, consequently, is optimal.

 Note that all DP methods update estimates of the values of states based on the estimates of the values of successor states, which is called bootstrapping.